thsur/wordpress-global-meta-box-order/global-meta-box-order/Readme.txt

 When told so, it will also

 * remove the screen options box
-* immobilize all boxes
+* immobilize all boxes, so they can't be moved around by your users anymore

-Again, please refer to the configuration section for details.

 = Usage =